Creating Custom Kubernetes Resources using Kubebuilder

 Goal

-Our goal is the keeping Expanse ship logs with Kubernetes and DynamoDB.
+Pulling it all together, the goal is to keep Expanse ship records in Kubernetes and DynamoDB.
 So let’s create our ship.

 apiVersion: expanse.blog.webischia.com/v1beta1